 I was recently looking through some old hair pictures and I realized how much my hair has grown in the last two years.
-I decided to so do a comparison of my texlaxed hair growth for the April 2012 and now, April 2014.
+I decided to so do a comparison of my texlaxed hair growth for April 2012 and now, April 2014.

 My hair has grown so much and I have learned a lot.
 They do not call it a healthy hair JOURNEY for nothing.
-We (my hair & I) have had some knockdown drag out fights over this way, but we are still going strong.
+We (my hair & I) have had some knock-down-drag-out fights over this way, but we are still going strong.
 There are days it takes all I have not to grab my clippers and cut all this stuff off.
 The struggle is real!

-Anwyho, the biggest key for me has really been listening to my hair.
+Anywho, the biggest key for me has really been listening to my hair.
 People laughed because I named her but it is the best way for me to work with her.
-Even though hair is dead, I still have to treat mine like it is a living being in order to hold myself accountable. *Hey, it works for me…call me crazy!* Hair requires the same basics as my children.
+Even though the hair is dead, I still have to treat mine like it is a living being in order to hold myself accountable. *Hey, it works for me…call me crazy!* Hair requires the same basics as my children.
 IJS – I’m just saying!

 Two Year Difference

-As you can see, I went from a jacked up Mid Back Length (MBL) to Hip Length (HL) in a two-year period.
+As you can see, I went from a jacked-up Mid Back Length (MBL) to Hip Length (HL) in a two-year period.
 That was not breakage…I butchered my poor hair.
 The craziest part of is, my hair would be longer if I did not go through that scissor happy stage trying to fix that seek and destroy gone wrong.
 I want to scream when I think about the fact that I would be Tailbone Length (TBL).
-Then I tell myself to shut up because there are so many just starting their journey that would loved to have the length I am whining over.
+Then I tell myself to shut up because there are so many just starting their journey that would love to have the length I am whining over.
 Yeah, sometimes I have to check myself.

 You can see there is a definite difference in my texlaxed hair growth and proof that relaxed and texlaxed hair can grow.
 My hair is not perfect but it is healthy, thick, and long…all I can ask for from Cherrelle.
 As long as she is not breaking, splitting, and otherwise acting a fool, I’m good!

 Over the last two years, I have learned to pay attention to how Cherrelle responds to certain products.
 My hair’s needs have changed and I’ve had to adjust accordingly.
-There are products that worked great in the beginning that no longer work.
+There are products that worked great at the beginning that no longer work.
 Instead of continuing to use those products, I have learned to try new things and see how they work.
 So, maybe I became a bit of a product junkie but I had to figure it all out, right?
 Don’t judge me!

 Oh did I mention, I learned to stay the heck away from shears.
 I can cut someone else’s hair but not mine.
 Just say no!